Wirral University Teaching Hospital Trust cares for 38 patients with Covid-19 in hospital

 Advertisement

-The figures also show that 53 new patients with Covid were admitted to hospital in Wirral University Teaching Hospital NHS Foundation Trust in the week to April 3.
-This was up from 44 in the previous seven days.
+The figures also show that 27 new patients with Covid were admitted to hospital in Wirral University Teaching Hospital NHS Foundation Trust in the week to April 10.
+This was down from 53 in the previous seven days.